hpca2021/Refraser-awareScheduling/README.md

 ### Output
 [schedule.csv](schedule.csv)
 * The output data with the X-axis/Y-axis are priority number/number of concurrent process
+* **Plase note that:**
-* Please note the number inside is a expected finished time of Deep Learning Process
+  * The provided numbers are expected finished time of Deep Learning Process
   * The 's'/'t'/'r' characters marked as Safe Zone/Trade-Off Zone/Reloading Zone

 Example:
 ```